 Medieval Knights and Castles were closely tied to each other during medieval times.

 This was not only due to the fact that various orders of medieval knights built their own castles but also because medieval knights had certain duties and responsibilities that they carried out for the nobles in their castles.
-Medieval Knights had clearly defined roles to play during times of war and peace.

 Both the concepts of medieval knights and castles were not well-formed during the early medieval times.
 It was during the high and late medieval times that medieval knights and castles emerged throughout Europe and started to become more of a feature in medieval life.